-Do not harass or kill any snakes on this Marine Corps Base.
+Do not harass or kill any snakes on Camp Lejeune.
 Out of the thirty-seven different species of snakes in North Carolina, only six are venomous.
 Snakes do not regard humans as prey.
 A snake is more likely to seek escape when confronted, rather than attack.
 However, if snakes are disturbed or put in a situation without an escape route, they will bite or lunge outward to defend themselves.
-Eastern diamondback rattlesnake, Eastern coral snake, pigmy rattlesnake, and Southern hognose snake are all either state-listed as endangered or threatened, and are afforded additional protections by North Carolina law.
-If you encounter any of these species, please get a coordinate location and a picture (if safe to do so) and report it to EMD ECON at CLJN_LWRS@USMC.MIL 451-5063.
+Eastern diamondback rattlesnake, Eastern coral snake, pigmy rattlesnake, and Southern hognose snake are all either statelisted as endangered or threatened and are afforded additional protections by North Carolina law.
+If you encounter any of these species, please get a coordinate location and a picture (if safe to do so) and report it to EMD at CLJN_LWRS@USMC.MIL and call EMD at 451-5063.